wntrblm/Sol/user_guide/docs/index.md

 ### Can Sol be used as a MIDI Host?
 Can I connect a USB MIDI device directly to Sol?

 Since Sol is re-programmable and we imagined that most folks would use it attached to a computer, we didn't include this functionality - especially since it would cost more money.
 However, if you want to go "computerless" you can use a Raspberry Pi as your MIDI host.
-See [here](https://hackaday.io/project/164073-raspberry-pi-usb-host-midi-hub).
+There's an excellent video from [Blitz City DIY on using the Raspberry Pi as a MIDI host](https://www.youtube.com/watch?v=LMDs44wQaK0).

 ### Does Sol support MIDI 2.0?